Dragon Age: The Veilguard: Project reboot

 In 2018, development of the game was restarted under the code-name "Morrison".
 Mark Darrah remained as an executive producer, while Matthew Goldman took over the position of creative director for the project from 2017 to 2021.
 Initially, the game included a live-service component based on Anthems code, which developers felt was publisher EA's desire to emulate higher selling series such as FIFA and Battlefield.
 Later, EA and BioWare decided to remove the planned multiplayer components from Morrison and to develop it as a single-player game only.
-According to Bloomberg News, EA's decision was based on the success of single-player game Star Wars Jedi: Fallen Order and the disappointing sales of massively multiplayer online Anthem, leading to the live service being terminated in February 2021.
-Several developers felt that the multiplayer Dragon Age prototypes lacked the feel of previous single-player games, supported the shift away from multiplayer.
+According to Bloomberg News, EA's decision was based on the success of the single-player game Star Wars Jedi: Fallen Order and the disappointing sales of massively multiplayer online Anthem, leading to the live service being terminated in February 2021.
+Several developers felt that the multiplayer Dragon Age prototypes lacked the feel of previous single-player games, supporting the shift away from multiplayer.
 After the decision was taken to abandon the multiplayer model, BioWare was not granted a full reset.
 Instead, the development team was required to change the game's fundamental structure and narrative on the fly within only 18 months.
 This constrained approach led to a final product that retained elements of its earlier multiplayer design, including limited player choices and narrative depth, which conflicted with the expectations traditionally associated with BioWare's single-player games.

 As the project was rebooted, the gameplay shifted to real-time action combat gameplay influenced by God of War, reducing the turn-based elements seen in previous Dragon Age games.
 Hans Zimmer and Lorne Balfe composed the game's soundtrack, replacing Trevor Morris, the composer for Inquisition.